simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 ______

-## Troubleshooting and Helpful Commands
+## Troubleshooting and Helpful Commands for WingBits

-### Tuning ADS-B Gain for Optimal Performance
+### Tuning ADS-B Gain for Optimal Performance for WingBits

 Understanding how to adjust the gain on your ADS-B receiver is crucial for optimizing performance and ensuring accurate data reception.
 Here's a step-by-step guide on tuning the gain for your system.